StudentsCouncilCRCE/fragmag/content/be_comps/shreya-raut.md

 image: ./images/shreya-raut.webp
 endpoint: shreya-raut
 name: Shreya Bharat Raut
-line: Waiting for my UBER, not for you!-all rounder
+line: "Waiting for my UBER, not for you! - all rounder"
 ---